jgeller1/TriumphSwiftTest/README.md

 # TriumphSwiftTest
 Are you up for the challenge?

 You are going to help debug and build functionality for our donation app.
 This will be a simple app that tracks your donations to various charitable organizations with friends.
-There is no strict time limit, but you should limit yourself to a few hours.
+There is no strict time limit, but you should limit yourself to a few hours unless you are feeling inspired to do more.

 # Steps: